Atlantic Bubble: Reception

 A poll found 81% of Atlantic Canadians in favour of the Atlantic Bubble.

 Criticism

-Critics call into question the constitutionality of the Atlantic Bubble.
+Critics called into question the constitutionality of the Atlantic Bubble.
 According to Section 6 of the Canadian Charter of Rights and Freedoms:

-Therefore, detractors of the bubble suggest that the concept of the bubble impedes the rights of Canadian citizens and permanent residents.
+Therefore, detractors of the bubble suggested that the concept of the bubble impeded the rights of Canadian citizens and permanent residents.

-In September 2020, the Supreme Court of Newfoundland and Labrador ruled that, while existing travel restrictions do violate Section 6 of the Charter, the violation is permitted under Section 1, which allows "limits [on Charter rights]... as can be demonstrably justified in a free and democratic society."
-The Canadian Civil Liberties Association is appealing the decision.
+In September 2020, the Supreme Court of Newfoundland and Labrador ruled that, while existing travel restrictions did violate Section 6 of the Charter, the violation was permitted under Section 1, which allows "limits [on Charter rights]... as can be demonstrably justified in a free and democratic society."
+The Canadian Civil Liberties Association tried unsuccessfully to repeal the decision.

 In May 2021, the Canadian Civil Liberties Association once again challenged travel restrictions, but this time in Nova Scotia.
 The association claimed unconstitutionality as the travel restrictions interfere with 'travel freedom' in the Canadian Charter of Rights and Freedoms.
+The attempt was unsuccessful.